Type system¶

 )

-Default setter value¶
+Default init value¶

 All variable declarations need an explicit assigned value.
-For complex tuple types, calling the setter with no arguments triggers the no-arg setter overload below.
+For complex tuple

 const fint:int = 0